REAGANOTEMA/Reagan-Otema/README.md

 ## ✨ Words I Live By

-> _“The best way to predict the future is to invent it.”_
+> The best way to predict the future is to invent it.
-> — Alan Kay
+> By - Alan Kay

 ---